 Staff knew people well, were aware of their needs, preferences and met them.
 They provided a comfortable, relaxed and enabling atmosphere that people enjoyed.
-One person told us, "There is good interaction with staff and if I want anything it's not a problem" Another person said, "Staff are very good.
-My daughter went around a lot of places and there is nowhere like the Pantiles."
-A further person told us, "I'm very happy, we have good carers (staff) who help us with things like large print."
-A relative said, "I'm always impressed with the staff and way they care for people."
+One person told us, "Great staff attitude."
+A relative said, "The care is second to none, the carers are fantastic, kind and they listen."
+Another relative told us, "Extraordinary staff so loving and kind."
+A further relative said, "I'm always impressed with the staff and the way they care for people."